namanr02/movies-reviews-application/Movies And Reviews Application/movies-reviews-app/README.md

 Before running this project locally, ensure that you have the following prerequisites installed:

-1. **Node.js**: Node.js is a JavaScript runtime environment that is used for building server-side applications.
+1. **Node.js**: Node.js is a JavaScript runtime environment used for building server-side applications.
 It is also required for running React projects.

 2. **npm (Node Package Manager)**: npm is a package manager for Node.js that allows you to download and install packages and dependencies required for your React project. npm is included with Node.js, so you don't have to install it separately.